zhuonanhao/DDG_Tutorial_Website/getting-started.md

 ### Output simulation results

-Finally, the numerical data and the dynamic rendering would be generated during the simulation and will be ready for result analysis.
+Finally, the numerical data and the dynamic rendering will be generated during the simulation and will be ready for result analysis.